hnz1102/temp-logger/README.md

 5. Install the Agent.

-Temp-Logger can't directly send data to influxDB API since ESP32-C3 has not TSL software stack.
+Temp-Logger can't directly send data to influxDB API since ESP32-C3 has not TLS software stack.
 This agent program is responsible for changing HTTP communication from Temp-Logger to HTTPS communication and passing data to the InfluxDB API.
 This agent is purpose only for a local network because it has no security.

 Before install you have to change parameters in main.js.